 "Team.
 Are you ready for special basketball pasta?!"
 That’s how I sold this to my kids: basketball pasta—except please shoot it in your mouth instead of in the hoop.
 (Yes, we have a basketball hoop in our dining room and, no, I don’t want to get into it.)

 This is a great dish for kids.
-The flavors have a few twists, but are overall mild and familiar to most American kids.
+The flavors have a few twists, but are overall mild and familiar to many kids.
 Gnocchi is a super fun and easy-to-eat food for little fingers or forks.

 Both of my kids scarfed down good-sized portions, so I felt pretty good about my 20 minutes of kitchen work!